Master's in Information Technology Online

 Master of Science in Information Technology - General

-CTU’s online Master of Science in Information Technology degree programs were ranked among the Best Online Programs for 2016 by U.S. News and World Report.*
+For the sixth year in a row, CTU’s online Master of Science in Computer Science degree programs are ranked among the Best Online Graduate Computer Information Technology Programs by U.S. News and World Report.*

 Relevant Institutional/Programmatic Accreditation

 CTU is institutionally accredited by the Higher Learning Commission www.hlcommission.org

 - February 16, 2021